AnummaBrooke/intermediateGreek/08assignments.md

 ## Assignments:

-This class requires weekly "rapid reading," occasional formative vocabulary quizzes, and a final exegetical project.
+This class requires weekly "rapid reading," weekly vocabulary quizzes, and a final exegetical project.
 Assignment details will be available to learners when the semester begins.

 1. Rapid Reading: Each week, learners will have prepared by rapidly reading a lengthy span of text (perhaps 8-12 chapters).
 This isn't deep reading, but rapid reading.
 1. Vocabulary Quizzes (weekly): We use a frequency list of NT Greek words, starting with the most common.